 Alcohol - Reducing the Risks

-Australian Guidelines to Reduce Health Risks From Drinking Alcohol
+Australian Guidelines to Reduce Health Risks from Drinking Alcohol (2020)

 - if you drink regularly, drink no more than two standard drinks each day